This post may contain affiliate links. Please read our disclosure policy.

 Making an "X" on Irish Soda Bread Dough | One Dish Kitchen

-• Serve bread warm or at room temperature.
+• Serve: Let the bread cool slightly, then serve warm or at room temperature.

 Notes

-• Watch the Oven: Every oven is different.
-Start checking the bread a few minutes before the suggested baking time
+Check Early: Ovens can vary, so start checking the bread a few minutes before the baking time is up.

 Nutrition